ggoodkey/base64/README.md

 `myPrivateKey` is one of the private keys corresponding to a public key used in generating the JSON Object (see `theirPublicKeys` above).

+# Disclaimer
+By now you've probably noticed quite a bit about public and private keys, and sharing data, but nothing about encryption!
+That's because any "encryption" algorythm included in this package is haphazard at best and **should not be trusted for any kind of sensitive data**.